 Three names: Jake Lloyd, Hayden Christensen, and Ahmed Best.

 And — in before you say it — I know Alden is an adult and he can probably handle it.

 The point is — He shouldn’t have to.

 Our attitude should be should be one of welcoming.

 We’re all Star Wars fans.
 We have a lot more Star Wars on the way.
 Some will be pleased, others not.
 Fair, thoughtful criticism is healthy.
 Analysis and discussion is encouraged.
 Shouting and browbeating others isn’t.
 That goes for all sides!
 I am not singling anyone out.

 Going on social media to chat about Star Wars shouldn’t be like navigating a minefield.
 There are only so many people you can block, mute, or unfollow before the whole endeavor just isn’t fun anymore.
 For many people, it’s at that point.
 Before it gets worse, we all need to pull back just a little.
 Think before you type.
 Would you say that to the person’s face?
-Whether it’s a fellow fan, someone at Lucasfilm or Disney, one of the actors, writers, directors, etc. — It does not matter.
+Whether it’s directed at fans, someone at Lucasfilm or Disney, one of the actors, writers, directors, etc. — It does not matter.
 It’s become way too easy to say whatever pops into our heads, and it’s a bad habit that doesn’t do anyone any favors.
 (I’m including myself in this, by the way.)

 Another thing to keep in mind as we head toward Solo: Reserve judgment.
 We’ve seen around two minutes of footage and a few photos.
 That’s a far cry from seeing the finished product.
 Give Ron Howard, the cast, and crew a chance to deliver on their promise of a fun, exciting movie experience!